Changes to hospital visiting and outpatient appointments from April 7th 2021

 Additional visitors will be considered in the following cases:

 End of Life Care

-One nominated birth partner will be able to attend the delivery suite and the birth centre for the duration of their stay in these areas.
-A birth partner will be able to attend Ward D between 8am and 8pm.
+A nominated birth partner will be able to attend the delivery suite and the birth centre for the duration of their stay in these areas.
+A second birth partner can attend once established labour had been confirmed.

 Patients in all services needing additional support

 An additional nominated individual (not classed as a visitor) to provide support.
 This may be to help meet the patients’/ individual’s needs and could include: